jdrsn/slate/source/includes/_users.md

 <br/>
 If the user data matches, a JWT (JSON Web Token) is sent with the response.
-All the other operations can then be authorized with this token.
+All the other microservices can then be authorized with this token.

 ### URL parameters